openreplay/documentation/content/deployment.md

 ## Admin

-- [OpenReplay CLI](/deployment/openreplay-cli): Makes it easy to manage your instance by directly accessing logs, and restarting or reinstalling services.
+- [Administer OpenReplay](/deployment/openreplay-admin): For easy management of your instance by directly accessing logs, reinstalling services, increasing capacity and more.
 - [Upgrade Deployment](/deployment/upgrade): Keep your OpenReplay instance updated by uprading it to the latest version.